 Transportation facilities require ongoing operating and maintenance (O&M) in order to provide service and keep the assets in operating condition.
-The O&M costs of the new or improved facility throughout the entire analysis period should be included in the BCA, and should be directly related to the proposed service plans for the project.

-O&M costs should be projected for both the no-build baseline and the build case implementing proposed improvement project, and the difference between the two should be factored into the BCA.
+O&M costs should be projected for both the no-build baseline and the build case implementing proposed improvement project over the full length of the analysis period, and the difference between the two should be factored into the BCA.
 For projects involving the construction of new infrastructure, total O&M costs would be zero in the base case, so net O&M costs would typically be positive, reflecting the ongoing expenditures needed to maintain the new asset over its lifecycle.
 For projects intended to replace, reconstruct, or rehabilitate existing infrastructure, however, the net change in O&M costs under the proposed project will often be negative, as newer infrastructure requires less frequent and less costly maintenance to keep it in service than would an aging, deteriorating asset.
 Note also that more frequent maintenance under the baseline could also involve work zone impacts that could be reflected in projected user cost savings associated with the project.